garfix/nli-go/doc/manual/processing.md

  The second transformation is from domain specific to generic.

+### Answerer

+The answerer turns a question (its domain specific representation) into an answer (also at a domain specific level).
+To do this, it goes through the following steps:

+#### Find a solution

+Each question requires a specific type of answer.
+To answer a question, a solution must be found.
+A solution looks like this

+    condition: act(question, howMany) child(A, B) focus(A),
+    transformations: []
+    no_results: {
+        answer: dont_know()
+    },
+    some_results: {
+        preparation: gender(B, G) number_of(N, A),
+        answer: gender(B, G) count(C, N) have_child(B, C);
+    }

+The first solution whose condition matches the question will be used.

+Transformations is a list of transformations on the input relations.
+It is an interpretation of the input sentence.
+For example:
+"How many children has A?" can mean: "get all children and count them" or it can mean "get the number-of-children attribute"

+If the condition returns no results, the relation set from "no_results" will be used to phrase the result.
+Otherwise, the answer of "some_results" will be used.

+"preparation" is a relation set that will be solved by the system just to prepare answering the question.
+Notice that preparation may contain aggregate predicates (i.e. number_of).

+"answer" does not connect to any knowledge base.
+It just formats resulting bindings.

-### Quantifier Scoper
+#### Quantifier Scoper

 The quantifier scoper creates a scope hierarchy by turning quantification() relations into quant() relations.
 When this query is executed, the inner quant() will be bound to different variable quantifier values from its outer quant()'s.

 Before: